 HRM Fire Services will determine the requirements of fire equipment and personnel from the Department on site before, during and after the display, the cost of which will be the responsibility of the Event Organizer.
+For information on the safe use of "consumer" fireworks please visit www.halifax.ca/events.
 For further assistance, or for additional information, contact HRM Fire and Emergency Services at:

-Cory Webb

-Scott Burgess

-HRM Regional Fire & Emergency

-Fire Prevention Division

-7 Mellor Ave.
-Suite 10

-Dartmouth (Burnside), NS

-Phone: (902) 490-3255 Phone: (902) 490-4196 Fax: (902) 490-5228
+Cory Webb Scott Burgess HRM Regional Fire & Emergency Fire Prevention Division 7 Mellor Ave.
+Suite 10 Dartmouth (Burnside), NS Phone: (902) 222-8881 Phone: (902) 719-7165 Fax: (902) 490-5228 protected persons, when liquor is served and to prevent theft or damage at the event site.